peace-Van/crystal-clustering/README.md

 ### Link-cut tree algorithm

 The graph is stored using `SubtreeSumNode`.
-Each time an entry in the `dS` matrix is updated, we retrieve the number of nodes in the two connected components on both sides of the edge and calculate the entropy change directly.
+Each time an entry in the `dS` matrix is updated, we retrieve the sizes of the two connected components on both sides of the edge and calculate the entropy change directly.
 With link-cut tree data structure, this is done in `O(log N)` time.

 > `link_cut_tree.py` is from [Asger Hautop Drewsen](https://github.com/tyilo/link_cut_tree/).